Not Yet Within Range

 Compare and Contrast

-Brûlee’s "Brownie Extradordinaire with Saint Louis" is a chocolate brownie made with Italian hazelnuts, dusted with edible gold powder and served with a very rare port.
-After each bite, the dessert captain squirts a mist of the vintage port on your tongue with a $750 atomizer, which incidentally is yours to keep.
+Today in links: A $1,000 brownie Brûlee’s “Brownie Extradordinaire with Saint Louis” is a chocolate brownie made with Italian hazelnuts, dusted with edible gold powder and served with a very rare port.
+After each bite, the dessert captain squirts a mist of the vintage port on your tongue with a $750 atomizer, which incidentally is […]

 We Have The Power To Create Our Own Happiness

-I believe this is something all of us can do: Try to be happy within the context of the life we are actually living.
+This I Believe: I believe this is something all of us can do: Try to be happy within the context of the life we are actually living.
 Happiness is not a situation to be longed for or a convergence of lucky happenstance.
-Through the power of our own minds, we can help ourselves.
+Through the power of our own minds, we can help ourselves. —Wayne Coyne

 The Joy of Developing